yakiddinmeb/LearningJavaProject/README.md

 Some places where you might encounter booleans are in `while` and `for` loops (as we saw in exercise 2), and in `if` statements.

-An `if` statement looks like a whil loop:
+An `if` statement looks like a while loop:

 ```java
 if (n < 100) {